About category management

 • helps to facilitate whole-of-government consideration of how procurement can support policy objectives such as local content and value for money.

-The benefits of category management include:
+The benefits of category management include helping to:

-• helping develop and achieve shared longer-term goals
+• develop and achieve shared longer-term goals

 Category management encompasses: